clairecoffey/clairecoffey.github.io/index.md

 I especially love the collaborative elements of research, learning from people from with different perspectives - feel free to get in touch for a chat via [Bluesky](https://bsky.app/profile/clairecoffey.bsky.social), [LinkedIn](https://www.linkedin.com/in/claire-coffey/), or e-mail cic31[at]cam.ac.uk!

 <h1><center>Recent News</center></h1>
+- <b>June 2025:</b> Presented my poster on <i>AI-driven environmental epidemiology: a generalisable framework to predict cardiovascular health using fair and explainable machine learning</i> at the Helmholtz AI conference.
 - <b>March 2025:</b> Passed my PhD viva with minor corrections!
 Thanks to my examiners Niels Peek and Allan Tucker for an insightful viva.
 - <b>February 2025:</b> Joined <a href="https://www.helmholtz-munich.de/en/">Helmholtz Munich</a> as a Research Scientist in AI & Environmental Health.
 - <b>December 2024:</b> Submitted PhD thesis on <i>Evaluating and enhancing cardiovascular disease risk prediction using algorithmic fairness.</i>